Apache Pinot: The Column-Based Database Explained

 Column-Based Data Retrieval

-Column-based databases work well in scenarios that involve aggregations, filtering, and analyzing subsets of columns.
+Column-based databases work well in scenarios that involve aggregations, filtering, and analyzing subsets of columns .
 Due to the columnar storage format, these databases can selectively access only the required columns, minimizing disk I/O and improving query response time.
-This makes column-based databases ideal for data warehousing, business intelligence, and analytical workloads.
+This makes column-oriented databases ideal for data warehousing, business intelligence, and analytical workloads .

 Suitable Applications

-The choice between row-based and column-based databases depends on the specific requirements and use cases of an application.
+The choice between column-based and row-based databases depends on the specific requirements and use cases of an application.
 Below are some common scenarios specifying where each type shines.

 Row-Based Database Applications